-Similarly, like BSOD, the Green Screen on Windows 10 is a result of critical failure of Windows.
-Most of the times it is either due to the failed hardware, or the low-level software operating in the kernel of Windows.
-It is a “Stop error” that results in your Windows getting crashed.
-The malfunctioning of your System’s hardware driver’s also can be one of the main reasons behind Green Screen of Death on your Windows.
+Similarly, like BSOD, the Green Screen on Windows 10 is a result of the critical failure of Windows.
+Most of the time it is either due to the failed hardware, or the low-level software operating in the kernel of Windows.
+It is a "Stop error" that results in your Windows getting crashed.
+The malfunctioning of your System's hardware driver's also can be one of the main reasons behind the Green Screen of Death on your Windows.

 The Green Screen of Death on Windows 10 can be caused by any of the connected peripherals like external USB drive, external power cord, external keyboard, etc. So, if you want to fix the green screen on your PC, the most basic thing you should do is to disconnect all the peripherals one by one, and see if the green screen of death is fixed or not.
 If in case disconnecting all the peripherals from your Windows PC doesn't fix the Green Screen of death, then the issue is most likely being caused by some another factor.

-One of the reasons that might be causing Green screen of death on your Windows can be the outdated Drivers.
+One of the reasons that might be causing the Green screen of death on your Windows can be the outdated Drivers.
 To solve this problem, you are required to update all the outdated drivers of your system.

 Note: If due to the Green Screen error, you are not at all able to access your System, then you will need to restart your Windows into Safe mode.